 So what I know is this.
 When we create our own peace, we contribute to a peaceful world.
 We don’t do this by creating violence of ANY kind.
 Violence is not just an outward creation.
 We often and ever so subtly commit violence towards our self.
 Peace comes from awareness.
 And awareness feels a lot like stillness.
 I’ll be having more of that.

 Denise Lyon is a mind and body healer, a soul-centered seeker, and believes that to create a peaceful and happy world, we start with creating our own peace and happiness.
 Denise is a dedicated meditator, a Certified Meditation & Mindfulness Instructor and a graduate of McLean Meditation Institute in Sedona, AZ.
 Her heart’s desire is to provide a path anchored in ancient wisdom and modern neuroscience to help guide us to that place of living together in peace and possibility.

 Are you new to meditation?
-Join Denise for her introductory Meditation and Mindfulness retreat at the Art of Living Retreat Center from August 24th to August 26th.
+Join Denise at the Art of Living Retreat Center.

 This article first appeared on Elephant Journal, and is reposted with permission from the author.